 - “Director George Stevens DVDs: Pro-Colonialism Classic & Immigrant Nostalgia + Rare WWII Color Footage.”

 Alan Ladd is mentioned as Jack Warner’s choice in William A. Wellman Jr.’s Wild Bill Wellman: Hollywood Rebel.

-Image from the “John Wayne DVD collection” entry The High and the Mighty: Batjac Productions/Warner Bros.
+Images of John Wayne and Claire Trevor in the “John Wayne DVD collection” entry The High and the Mighty: Batjac Productions/Warner Bros.

-“John Wayne DVD Collection: Rarely Seen Classics Include All-Star ‘Disaster’ Blockbuster & Sub-Arctic Survival Adventure” last updated in May 2019.
+“John Wayne DVD Collection: Rarely Seen All-Star ‘Disaster’ Blockbuster + Shakespeare Goes West” last updated in January 2020.